yumemi-inc/Tart/README.md

 }
 ```

-Apply Middleware to Store as follows:
+Apply the created Middleware as follows:

 ```kt
 class MainStore(